apache/ozone/hadoop-hdds/docs/content/security/SecurityAcls.md

 _type_ can be user, group, world or anonymous.<br>
 _name_ is the name of the user/group.
 For world and anonymous type, name should either be left empty or be WORLD or ANONYMOUS respectively. <br>
 _rights_ can be (read=r, write=w, delete=d, list=l, all=a, none=n, create=c, read_acl=x, write_acl=y)<br>
 _scope_ can be ACCESS or DEFAULT.
-If not specified, it is taken as ACCESS.<br>
+If not specified, default is ACCESS.<br>

 <div class="alert alert-warning" role="alert">
 When the object is a prefix, the path-to-object must contain the full path from volume till the directory or prefix of the key.